Social Psychology Syllabus Psyc 2319.50

 16 weeks in a standard semester.

-Required Textbooks & Materials: Social Psychology 10th edition, David G. Myers
+Required Textbooks & Materials: Exploring Social Psychology 5th or 6th edition David G. Myers

 Recommended Optional Materials & Library Resources: Internet search for current concepts